peterklipfel/personal_site_hugo/content/blog/rebooting_bio_blog.md

 ---
-title: "Rebooting my biology blog"
+title: Rebooting my biology blog
 date: 2022-02-02T20:32:12-07:00
-draft: false
+draft: true
-tags: ["biology", "personal"]
+tags:
+  - biology
+  - personal
-description: "I took some time off from writing about biology, but I'm going to be getting back into it."
+description: I took some time off from writing about biology, but I'm going to be getting back into it.
 ---

 # Intro